LESSONS · 10 · 07 / 10

 Why Seaborn?

 Seaborn is built on matplotlib but provides a high-level interface for creating attractive statistical graphics.
-What takes 10 lines in matplotlib often takes 1 line in seaborn.
+What takes ten lines in matplotlib often takes one in seaborn.

 Setting Up Seaborn